medialab/portic-storymaps-2021/README.md

 yarn run thumbnails:make
 ```

 Warning: thumbnails building can be capricious on some machines.
-Copy existing screenshots from `public/thumbnails` before re-running this script.
+Backup existing screenshots from `public/thumbnails` before re-running this script.

 # Contributing